jakesower/spectragraph/packages/core/README.md

 #### `ensureValidSchema(schema, options?)`

-Validates that a schema conforms to the Data Prism schema specification.
+Validates that a schema conforms to the SpectraGraph schema specification.

 **Parameters:**